 The cardiologist will also do some painless tests.
 He or she may listen to the heart with a stethoscope to check for a murmur, then may order an X-ray of the chest, an electrocardiogram (or EKG, which measures electrical impulses in the heart), and an echocardiogram (a test that uses sound waves to produce a picture of the heart) to check the size of the aorta and to make sure the valves are functioning well.

-An ophthalmologist will probably dilate the eye pupil with special drops, then look into it with a slit lamp, a special type of microscope that can help detect lens dislocation and other eye problems.
+An ophthalmologist will probably dilate the pupils of the eyes with special drops, then look into it with a slit lamp, a special type of microscope that can help detect lens dislocation and other eye problems.

 An orthopedist will check for curvatures of the spine and breastbone, joint problems, and any other bone abnormalities.

-If no one else in the family has the disorder, the patient has to show symptoms in three organ systems or physical symptoms and a known disease causing change in the FBN1 gene, before doctors can diagnose Marfan syndrome.
+If no one else in the family has the disorder, the patient has to show symptoms in organs or physical symptoms.
+Genetic testing looking for a disease-causing change in the FBN1 gene is often done before doctors diagnose Marfan syndrome.

 Symptoms of Marfan syndrome may be apparent when a child is very young, while some people don't have noticeable symptoms until their teen years or even adulthood.
 But some people go through life never knowing they have the disease, and that can be dangerous.
 Getting diagnosed early means doctors can do a lot to help keep someone healthy.